-Essential to measuring regionalized emergency care is the evaluation of how an Episode of Care is initially recognized.
+Essential to measuring regionalized emergency care is the evaluation of how an episode of care is initially recognized.
 As discussed, emergency care is defined in part by time-sensitivity.
-Therefore, the measurement of the rapidity of detection and identification of the nature of an emergency clinical episode is important to assessing an episode of emergency care.
+Therefore, the rapid detection and identification of the nature of an emergency clinical episode is important to assessing an episode of emergency care.